-NF1: Easy to use by Semantic Web experts (from SPARQL-Generate/YARRRML) Whether the mapping language is "easy to use by Semantic Web experts" [12] to describe the generation process or not.
-This characteristic is addressed by SPARQL-Generate and YARRRML, which both provide a syntax that is either "familiar" (SPARQ-like) [12] or "human-readable" (YAML) [10] to write rules.
-The other mapping languages are described in RDF, without a specific notation.
+NF1: Is easy to use by Semantic Web experts (from SPARQL-Generate/YARRRML) If the mapping language is "easy to use by Semantic Web experts" [11] to describe the generation process.
+This characteristic is addressed by SPARQL-Generate and YARRRML, which both provide a syntax that is either "familiar" (SPARQ-like) [11] or "human-readable" (YAML) [9] to write rules in.
+The other mapping languages are described in RDF, without a mapping language specific notation.

-NF2: Based on Semantic Web standards (from SPARQL-Generate) Whether the mapping language "[integrates] with a typical semantic web engineering workflow" [12] or not, i.e., if it is related to existing standards.
+NF2: Integrates in a typical semantic web engineering workflow (from SPARQL-Generate) If the mapping language "[integrates] in a typical semantic web engineering workflow" [11], i.e., it is related to existing standards.
 This characteristic is fulfilled by all mapping languages, namely, they are related to R2RML, SPARQL, or YAML.

-NF3: Fully covering the generation process (from FunUL) Whether the mapping language "allows the serialization of the [generation] process for further reuse" [11] or not: whether the generation description is fully covered by the mapping language, or certain parts are hard-coded. xR2RML requires retrieval of the data records as part of the hard-coded process.
-The other mapping language allow to specify the connection to the physical data source.
+NF3: Reusable (from FunUL) If the mapping language "allows the serialization of the [generation] process for further reuse" [10]: whether the generation description is fully covered by the mapping language, or certain parts are hard-coded. xR2RML requires retrieval of the data records as part of the hard-coded process.
+The other mapping languages allow to specify the connection to the physical data source.